 The plantar insertions of the tibialis posterior allow for support of the medial arch of the foot.
 The medial arch in a normal person is higher than the lateral arch and is maintained by the following bones: calcaneus, talus, navicular, three cuneiforms, and the first three metatarsals.

 The tibialis posterior muscle, a muscle of the posterior compartment of the lower limb, is formed beginning at four weeks of gestation as a primary limb bud.
-Limb buds begin as undifferentiated mesenchyme (mesoderm) with an epithelial (ectoderm) covering.
-Paddle shaped structures that grow outwards gradually under the influence of local growth factors.
-By eight weeks of gestation, skeletal muscle derived from somites at the level of the limb buds is well-formed.
+Limb buds begin as undifferentiated mesenchyme (mesoderm) with an epithelial (ectoderm) covering; they are paddle-shaped structures that grow outwards gradually under the influence of local growth factors.
+By eight weeks of gestation, the skeletal muscle that derives from somites at the level of the limb buds is well-formed.

 The vascular supply to the tibialis posterior is predominantly via the posterior tibial artery, which arises from the popliteal artery.
-The popliteal artery courses posterior to the knee and splits into primarily the anterior tibial artery and the posterior tibial artery.
-The anterior tibial artery passes through the tibialis posterior muscle and over the interosseous membrane where it enters the anterior compartment.
+The popliteal artery courses posterior to the knee and primarily splits into the anterior tibial and posterior tibial arteries.
+The anterior tibial artery passes through the tibialis posterior muscle and over the interosseous membrane, where it enters the anterior compartment.

-The tibialis posterior acts to plantarflex the foot, and also to invert the foot and support the medial arch.
+The tibialis posterior acts to plantarflex the foot and invert the foot and support the medial arch.

 The tibialis posterior tendon (TPT) can have variable insertion patterns.
 It can have three separate tendons known as the main, plantar, and recurrent tendons, or it can have one wide tendon that inserts onto the same bones on the plantar surface of the foot.

-The tibialis posterior tendon (TPT) can become inflamed and irritated due to an acute injury, such as from a fall, or due to overuse during high-impact sports such as basketball, tennis, or soccer.
-Acute on chronic bouts of recurrent tendinitis propagates the tendinopathic cascade which can lead to posterior tibial tendon insufficiency (PTTI).
+The tibialis posterior tendon (TPT) can become inflamed and irritated due to an acute injury, such as a fall, or overuse during high-impact sports such as basketball, tennis, or soccer.
+Acute on chronic bouts of recurrent tendinitis propagates the tendinopathic cascade, potentially leading to posterior tibial tendon insufficiency (PTTI).

 Patients often present secondary to pain and progressive dysfunction.
 Observation of the foot highlights a spectrum from flexible (early) to rigid (end-stage, degenerative) deformities.
 The patient should be observed clinically during normal gait posturing as well as statically and dynamically.
 The patient is asked to stand during the examination, and when viewed from the back, the examiner may be able to appreciate the "too many toes sign," referring to the lateral deviation of the toes relative to the hindfoot.
 The spectrum of PTTI foot deformity and characteristic posturing categorizes into the following descriptions: